 The microscopic HFBCS-based model has been renormalized to experimental data (278 neutron resonance spacings and 1210 low-lying levels) to account for the available experimental information, and can consequently be used for practical applications with a high degree of confidence.
-The level densities are tabulated for about 8000 nuclei with $8 \leq Z \leq 110$ lying between the proton and the neutron drip lines, and can be found in the level-densities-hfbcs subdirectory.
+The level densities are tabulated for about 8000 nuclei with $8 \le Z \le 110$ lying between the proton and the neutron drip lines, and can be found in the level-densities-hfbcs subdirectory.
 Each table includes the spin-dependent level densities at energies up to U = 150 MeV and spin up to J = 29 (59/2) for each isotope considered.
 The nuclear temperature, cumulative number of levels and total level and state densities are also included in these tables.
-Level densities at the inner and outer fission saddle points are estimated using the HFBCS-based model for some 2300 nuclei with $78 \leq Z \leq 120$; details of the corresponding calculations can be found in Chapter 8.
+Level densities at the inner and outer fission saddle points are estimated using the HFBCS-based model for some 2300 nuclei with $78 \le Z \le 120$ ; details of the corresponding calculations can be found in Chapter 8.

-Another quantity of particular importance in reaction cross-section calculations and extracted traditionally from level density formula corresponds to the cut-off energy U{max} above which the experimental level scheme ceases to be complete, or the number of known levels N{max} up to which the level scheme is complete.
-N{max} is usually obtained from a simple fit to the low-lying states with the constant temperature formula (see Chapter 3).
-However, this oversimplified model cannot reproduce any of the shell, pairing and deformation effects at low energies, except in a purely phenomenological manner by a twoparameter adjustment.
-N{max} has now been determined on the basis of the microscopic HFBCS predictions [6.38].
-Estimated N{max} and U{max} values can be found in the nmaxumax-hfbcs.dat file (including some 1220 nuclei for which more than 20 excited levels are known experimentally).
-N{max} values obtained are substantially smaller than those derived from the constant-T evaluation presented in Chapter 3.
+Another quantity of particular importance in reaction cross-section calculations and extracted traditionally from level density formula corresponds to the cut-off energy $U{max}$ above which the experimental level scheme ceases to be complete, or the number of known levels $N{max}$ up to which the level scheme is complete. $N{max}$ is usually obtained from a simple fit to the low-lying states with the constant temperature formula (see Chapter 3).
+However, this oversimplified model cannot reproduce any of the shell, pairing and deformation effects at low energies, except in a purely phenomenological manner by a two-parameter adjustment. $N{max}$ has now been determined on the basis of the microscopic HFBCS predictions [6.38].
+Estimated $N{max}$ and $U{max}$ values can be found in the nmax-umax-hfbcs.dat file (including some 1220 nuclei for which more than 20 excited levels are known experimentally). $N{max}$ values obtained are substantially smaller than those derived from the constant-T evaluation presented in Chapter 3.